Cooperation between parents and teaching staff

-Representatives are elected every two years, in October.
+Representatives are elected every three years, in October.
 Three weeks before the election, the chair of the school committee solicits nominations.
 These must be presented in writing and are accepted by the chair of the school committee up to three days before the elections.
 Representatives are chosen during a general assembly meeting to which all parents are invited.

 Supervision of pupils

 Luxembourg City public schools aspire to be a place where all school children feel comfortable.
 Of course, sometimes there may be friction, and in such cases we seek to reconcile the parties involved by establishing dialogue.